motebus/ultrabook/Ultranet Apps/fBuilder/UI introduction.md

 <img src="https://i.imgur.com/V8hyXg5.png" width=1200 height=600>

 ### For left hand side it's list of nodes you can use
-  * Can't install other nodes from platte if you want to use other nodes not in list you need to try by Node-red itself
+  * Can't install other nodes from palette if you want to use other nodes not in list you need to try by Node-red itself

 ### For workspace in the middle
   * <img src="https://i.imgur.com/iOCKLDh.png" width=800 height=30>